 Three berth alignments were studied at the Former SRF.
 The alignments considered were all parallel to shore.
-Two wharf alignments were considered but eliminated from further consideration in this EIS.
+Two wharf alignments were considered but eliminated from further consideration in this EIS/OEIS.
 The first, an east-west alignment along the existing coastline was dismissed because this alignment would permanently block access to the dry dock operations even when an aircraft carrier was not present.
-Figure 2.3-2 shows this alignment located closest to the dry dock and parallel to the coastline (shown as [2b]).
+Figure 2.3-1 shows this alignment located closest to the dry dock and parallel to the coastline (shown as [2b]).
 The second dismissed alignment would also be aligned east-west, but would be recessed into the existing shoreline allowing the dry dock traffic to pass, but this option would excavate significant amounts of existing land area.
-This recessed alternative would be located south of the first east-west alternative described (shown as [2c] on Figure 2.3-2).
+This recessed alternative would be located south of the first east-west alternative described (shown as [2c] on Figure 2.3-1).

-The wharf alignment alternative retained for further consideration in this EIS follows the current shoreline as it extends from the end of the finger pier at Lima Wharf in a north-westerly direction toward the current location of the floating dry dock (AFDB-8) (see [2a] on Figure 2.3-2).
+The wharf alignment alternative retained for further consideration in this EIS/OEIS follows the current shoreline as it extends from the end of the finger pier at Lima Wharf in a north-westerly direction toward the current location of the floating dry dock (AFDB-8) (see [2a] on Figure 2.3-1).
 The precise final location in the onshore-offshore direction is subject to minor adjustment during final engineering design.
 The berth face runs approximately along the -50 ft (-15 m) MLLW contour, which meets the aircraft carrier requirement and minimizes the amount of dredging/excavation required at the shoreline.
 When the aircraft carrier is in port, there would be no access to the dry dock by other ships.
 The wharf alone would not interfere with dry dock access.

-Based on the consideration of the various wharf alignment options, it was determined that the parallel to shore wharf alternative for Polaris Point and one of the parallel to shore wharf alternatives for the Former SRF near the finger piers would be retained.
+Based on the consideration of the various wharf alignment options, it was determined that the parallel to shore wharf alternatives at both the Former SRF and Polaris Point would be retained.